gabotronix/underpass-docs/pritunl.md

 Squid allows the OpenVPN TCP port to connect to it via the `http-proxy` and `http-proxy-user-pass` directives in the `ovpn` config.

-If you changed the port number in `PRITUNL_TCP` from `/opt/underpass/.env`, then you also need to change the OpenVPN port number in `squid.conf`.
+If you changed the port number in `PRITUNL_TCP` from `/opt/underpass/.env`, then you will also need to change the OpenVPN port number in `squid.conf`.

 In order to do that, issue the command below from your SSH terminal:
 ```